rothos/protocol_1/index.md

 Consider creating for yourself and/or submitting your own preliminary/auxiliary practices for inclusion in this document.
 Submission could be very useful to other people.
 If you wished that it had been here, instead of you needing to discover it, or you just think it’d be useful to other people, please submit.
 Preliminary practices are intended to be unsystematized, ad hoc, a little bit vague, brief, and jargon-free.
 Ideally they are titled with a short, imperative phrase, but that isn’t necessary.
 Your submissions will be indicated by your initials or pseudonymous initials (please choose/indicate).

 Don’t take these too seriously.
 Don’t reify them.
 They might or might not point to deep, metaphysical truths.
 If they happen to, it’s probably not in the way you initially think.
 You might or might not have to intermittently throw some or all of these away, forget them, in order to make progress.

+You don’t have to do all or any these.
+Eventually you’ll throw almost all of them away, or at least they’ll be essentialized and seamlessly convolved with so much.

 Something being in a preliminary/auxiliary practice isn’t committing to any particular ontology.
 Take these as experiential games, dialogues between words and experience, physical or mental action and result.